You are currently viewing How to Replace Vital Documents

 • Are a U.S. citizen age 18 years or older with a U.S. mailing address

-• Are not requesting a name change or any other change to your card; and
+• Are not requesting a name change or any other change to your card and

-There is no charge for a new card, and the application process is fairly quick.
+There is no charge for a new card, and the application process is pretty quick.
 However, you will not receive the new card that same day.
 It will be mailed to you within two weeks.
 If you need something more quickly, ask for a printout on their letterhead verifying the replacement.

 Birth Certificate

-You may think that you can obtain a birth certificate from the hospital where you were born, but that’s often the tougher route to success.
+You may think you can obtain a birth certificate from the hospital where you were born, but that’s often the tougher route to success.
 Instead, start with the vital records office in that state/county.

 They will ask you to provide some information.
 This may include name, birth gender, parents’ names, place of birth, and birth date.
-You may also be asked to provide a photo ID or other form of verification.
+You may also be asked to provide a photo I.D. or other form of verification.
 Fees for a birth certificate vary, so be sure to ask.

 Passport

+Renewals of current passports can be done by mail.
 You will need to provide several documents to replace your passport: proof of citizenship, proof of identity, two passport photos, and completed application forms.
 Fees vary based on the type of passport, so look at the fee schedule before you go.

 Tax Returns